datacompboy/sqeeel/README.md

 Automated search also found multiple variations of hung / crash / oom queries.

+Didn't get any feedback on the issue from multiple attempts to contact over email from end of Oct 25.

 ### SingleStore

 - Template: `('SELECT * FROM ', '', 'x x$ ', 'JOIN x x$ ON x ', '')` \